New: a Muslim resource on Islamophobia and anti-Americanism

 Resources from other sources

 The Mormons, four-hour documentary produced by PBS available in DVD.
-Order online.
+Order online now for shipping by June 11, 2007.

 Why Is It So Hard to Talk about Mormons?, a short essay from Sightings, which offers commentary on public religion from the Martin Marty Center at the University of Chicago